daksheshm/cifar10_imageclassifier/README.md

 This project focuses on building, training, and evaluating Convolutional Neural Networks (CNNs) to classify images from the CIFAR-10 dataset using the PyTorch framework.
 Two different architectures are explored: a custom VGG-style network (TinyVGG) and a ResNet model.

+The '''main.ipynb''' file contains the entire pipeline for the project
 ## Project Overview

 The primary goal is to accurately classify 32x32 color images into one of 10 distinct classes.
 The process involves: